rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 ## Functional options pattern

 As a recap, here's how the functional options pattern works.
-Let's say you need to allow the users of your API to configure something.
-You can expose a struct from your package that'll be passed to some other function to configure its behavior.
+Let's say, you need to allow the users of your API to configure something.
+You can expose a struct from your package that'll be passed to some other function to tune its behavior.
 For example:

 ```go
 package src